Deep Inverse Design for High-Level Synthesis: Experiments

 Tab. \ref{tab:baseline} summarizes the performance comparison between \textit{DID$4$HLS} and the baselines.
 Our method performed the best on all the benchmarks.
-The average ADRS improvement achieved by \textit{DID$4$HLS} is $42.5\% $, with up to $53.9\% $ for \textit{aes}.
-In the worst case (\textit{stencil\_3d}), our method improved the ADRS by $31.1\% $.
+The average ADRS improvement over the best-performing baselines achieved by \textit{DID$4$HLS} is $42.8\% $, with up to $74.3\% $ for \textit{sort\_radix}.
+In the worst case (\textit{aes}), our method improved the ADRS by $23.1\% $.
 To further demonstrate the effectiveness of our work, Fig. \ref{fig:front} shows the distances of the approximate Pareto fronts by \textit{DID$4$HLS} and the best-performing baselines to the reference Pareto front.
-Our method obtained the optimal balance between latency and area for \textit{correlation}, and these designs overlap the reference Pareto points.
-Our method achieved more Pareto points than the best-performing baseline for \textit{covariance} ($16$ vs. $6$), leaving more room for design trade-offs.
-For \textit{aes}, our method outperforms the best-performing baseline to such an extent that a gap forms between their respective fronts.
-Therefore, \textit{DID$4$HLS} demonstrates the superior performance and robustness in improving design QoR.
+Our method offers a wider spread of solutions in latency values for \textit{correlation}, making it more versatile for a range of design requirements.
+For \textit{aes}, our method significantly outperforms the best-performing baseline, resulting in a distinct gap between the two fronts.
+Our method achieved more Pareto points than the best-performing baseline for \textit{stencil\_3d} ($8$ vs. $1$), uncovering broader trade-offs and revealing greater potential for diverse designs.
+Therefore, \textit{DID$4$HLS} demonstrates the superior performance and robustness in improving the design QoR.

 We also compared the time consumed by each method.
 Fig. \ref{fig:speed} lists the average time over all the benchmarks.
-We set the synthesis timer to five minutes, indicating that the design synthesis process will be terminated if it is not completed within this timeframe. \textit{AutoHLS} consumed the least time of $30.5$ minutes. \textit{SA-ML} consumed the most time with $145.5$ minutes.
-Our method consumed $48.0$ minutes, achieving high efficiency.
+Since designs can take forever to synthesize, we set the synthesis timer to ten minutes, indicating that the design synthesis process will be terminated if it is not completed within this timeframe. \textit{AutoHLS} consumed the least time of $49.4$ minutes. \textit{SA-ML} consumed the most time with $185.6$ minutes.
+Our method consumed $76.4$ minutes.
+Although not the fastest, the runtime of our method is justified given its superior performance.